Code-Institute-Submissions/vanessacleary-project_pal_MS3_JulyResub/README.md

 ![Register page](assets/lighthouse-categories.png)

-### Performance
+### User story testing
- * Google Lighthouse was used to measure the performance and speed of the website.
+ * The main user stories were as follows
+   * create an attractive, responsive, easy to use task manager
+   * create an attractive, responsive, easy to use task manager
+   * Simple register and login functionality
+   * Simple UI
+   * Simply task creation and deletion
+* The above user story summary has been met, highlight key points below
+     * The application has a minimalist deisgn which allows for easy navigation
+     * The application is built on with 3 block colors and consistant design across each page which is easy on the eye
+     * The CRUD functionality allows for easy to create and delete tasks as intended
+* Feedback on Application
+    * ___I really liked everything about the website, signing up was so easy and logging back in was also so easy.
+The design was simple but effective and I knew exactly what I could do with the website after a couple of seconds.
+Adding and completing tasks was easy and effective.
+It would be good to add subtasks int he future.
+Overall, the site was easy to use, visually pleasing, fit for prupose.
+I would use this website.___

 ### Responsiveness
  * The website was tested using the 'inspect' option available on Google and Internet explorer for different screen sizes and mobile.
 The following devices showed zero errors with responsiveness or format.
 * **Devices:**
    * Samsung Galaxy S20
    * iPhone X
-   * iPhone 11
    * Lenovo IdeaPad S340-14IIL
    * Samsung A70

 ### Accessibility
- * Google Lighthouse gave the website a score of XY% accessibility for both desktop and mobile
+ * Google Lighthouse gave the website a score between 96% and 81% accessibility across different pagesof the application

 ### Known Issues and Bugs
-* Sometimes the text overlaps with the font awesome icon and a line - refreshing the page resolves this.
+* Sometimes the text overlaps with the font awesome icon and the text line - refreshing the page resolves this.
 A fix is being worked in.

 ### Deployment